gauravchopracg/Reddit-Flair-Detection/README.md

 ## Reddit Data Collection

 In this part, I have collected two dataset:
-1. from 1st January 2019 to 1st January 2020 with features title, flair and body on post
+1. 1 year dataset: from 1st January 2019 to 1st January 2020 with features title, flair and body on post using Pushshift's API
-2. Balanced dataset of 1000 submission of each flair.
+2. Balanced dataset: 100 post from 9 flairs using praw module.

+**Two dataset were collected to test different machine learning algorithms and deep learning models**

 For detailed notes please look at [here](https://nbviewer.jupyter.org/)

 ## Exploratoy Data Analysis

 In this part, we have try to understand the data, build intuition about the data and find insights in the data.
 It consist of:

 1. Univariate Analysis
 2. Bivariate Analysis
-3. Time-series analysis
+3. Feature Engineering

 For detailed notes please look at [here](https://nbviewer.jupyter.org/)